Skip to content

 It is possible to use specific encodings depending on the instance by defining them inside the corresponding benchmark element in the runscript, more specifically inside the folder and files child-elements.

-Any amount of encoding elements can be defined, which will be called together with all instances inside the given folder or files.
+Any number of encoding elements can be defined.
+These encodings will be used together with all instances inside the given folder or files.

 <benchmark name="bench">